catrone3/shadowrunNotes/Locations/South Florida/North Miami Beach.md

 Population 70,000

 Security is rating AA.
 Patrols cover the area 24 hours a day, but are less frequent than AAA.
 Astral patrols take place on an irregular schedule, and there may not be a security rigger system set up.
 Drones and spirits may guard certain areas in place of humans.
 Response is prompt.

+## Geographic Notes

+#### Arsenic and Old Lace Mansion

+Owned by the most famous fighter in the world, Frank "the Torturer" Lacey.
+This troll genius used his brawn to become rich and his ruthless acumen to become one of the richest in the world with diverse holdings in several corps.
+No one knows how far his winnings go, and very few people are willing to try to find out.
+He owns the entire island, with 17 total mansions, a marina, and a private golf course, all as the playground for one man.